Some people go to the gym for years and never see change. Why? Progressive Overload.

 Increase in frequency:

-The number of training session throughout the week, remember to train each muscle group at least 2x a week if your goal is to build muscles.
+Increase the number of training sessions throughout the week, and if your goal is to build muscles, you should train each muscle group at least 2x a week.

 The exercise type